SoupyCyber/SoupyCyber.github.io/_posts/2025-04-22-Quiet-Duty-To-Inform.md

 ## That Story You Can't Scroll Past

 It’s 7:12 AM.
-You haven’t even logged in yet.
+You haven’t even logged intp your laptop yet.
 You’re doom-scrolling in one hand, with coffee in the other...and then you see it:

 **"Russian Ransomware Group Claims Responsibility for Attack on Regional Water Facility in Eastern Europe"**